JRazek/reduce_kernel/task.md

 To map buffer back to the shape we initially had, just reverse the initial permutation and again apply mapping kernel.

-AFAIK if one used cooperative groups for reduction it would be possible to pack all of these into a single kernel.
+AFAIK if one used cooperative groups for reduction it would be possible to pack all of these into a single kernel with one host-sided launch.